Ronnie Tober: Early career

 Invited to appear on "The Teen Age Barn", a television show on the channel WRGB, he performed every week for several years.
 During this time, he appeared on television as a guest of singer Perry Como, performing "O Holy Night" together.
 He was also a guest star on the CBS series Route 66 with George Maharis and Martin Milner, and appeared on The Ed Sullivan Show.

 Tober went on to perform for several notable people, including Senator John F. Kennedy, Vice-President Richard Nixon, and Governors W. Averell Harriman and Nelson Rockefeller.

 Tober played the role of Tony in the musical The Boy Friend and Billy Jester in Little Mary Sunshine.
 After being introduced to songwriter and record producer Bob Crewe, Tober recorded his first record in 1959 entitled "Who Taught You How To Love".

 Return to the Netherlands

 In 1963, while in the Netherlands to visit his grandmother, he appeared on Voor de vuist weg, a television show hosted by Willem Duys.
 Based on the positive reactions to his performance, he decided to move back to the Netherlands.
 He signed with Phonogram/Philips and produced his first Dutch record "Iedere avond" in 1964.

 In 1966, he participated in the Sopot International Song Festival in Sopot, Poland, with the medley "Showtime on Broadway".

-In 1968, he won the Dutch national selection for the Eurovision Song Contest and represented the Netherlands in the Eurovision Song Contest 1968 held in London, United Kingdom, with the song "Morgen".
+In 1968, he won the Dutch national selection for the Eurovision Song Contest and represented the Netherlands in the Eurovision Song Contest 1968 held in London, England, with the song "Morgen".
 He finished in sixteenth place with only one point.

 Tober has had TV shows with the broadcasting organizations AVRO and KRO, and his guests have included Vikki Carr, Roger Whittaker and Nancy Wilson.